He dreamed of creating his own African superhero universe. Now it’s finally paying off.

-By the time he graduated from George Washington University with a degree in computer science (while also studying animation at the Art Institute of Washington), Okupe was shopping around an 8-minute animated trailer for an African superhero.
-Years before “Black Panther” would go on to make a billion dollars at the box office, Okupe received little interest from the TV world.
+By the time he graduated from George Washington University with a degree in computer science (while also studying animation at the Art Institute of Washington), Okupe was shopping around an eight-minute animated trailer for an African superhero.
+Years before “Black Panther” would go on to make $1 billion at the box office, Okupe received little interest from the TV world.
 One producer told him his ideas might work if he changed the race of his heroes.

 But Okupe never lost confidence in his dream, and in 2015 he decided to introduce his heroes to the world by self-publishing comic books.